 - Early Years - only for staff working with the Juniors.

-If you are a returning staff member and two full years has passed since you last attended UAC training, then you must attend before working this season.
+If the face-to-face training goes ahead and you are a returning staff member and two full years has passed since you last attended UAC training, then you must attend before working this season.

 Details of how to access the online training will be included in your offer paperwork.